 Many Personal Trainers admit that they couldn’t market their way out of a paper bag!
 They become Personal Trainers to help people smash their fitness goals and live healthier lifestyles.
-However, when it comes to making your PT business a success, marketing is just as crucial as that fitness knowledge.
+However, when it comes to making your PT business success, marketing is just as crucial as fitness knowledge.

 Without marketing, even the most experienced Personal Trainers will struggle to generate new clients.